mergestat/mergestat-lite/README.md

 -- how many commits have been authored by user@email.com?
 SELECT count(*) FROM commits WHERE author_email = 'user@email.com'
 ```

+There's also preliminary support for executing queries against the GitHub API.

 More in-depth examples and documentation can be found below.

 ## Installation